NordicHPC/sonar/tests/README.md

 - a node with an XPU GPU (Simula n022)
 - a node with a Habana GPU (Simula h001)
 - a node with Slurm (Fox, Saga, Fram or Betzy login nodes would do)
+- a node with docker (a developer workstation is OK)

-The tests will probe for GPU and Slurm and enable/disable themselves as appropriate, no configuration is needed.
+The tests will probe for GPU and Slurm and Docker and enable/disable themselves as appropriate, no configuration is needed.

+The tests assume that the GPU API C code has been properly rebuilt into platform-dependent libraries after updates.
+There are no direct ways of testing that at the moment.
+It amounts to checking that `gpuapi/*/*.a` were updated in git at least as recently as `gpuapi/*.{c,h}`.

 ## Interactive tests